Ameobea/algobot3/trade_generator/README.md

 ### Trade Manager
 This is the system responsible for managing open positions and performing actions such as closing or enlarging them.

-For each of the open positions in the mongodb collection `openPositions`, there is a sub-document called `manager` that contains information on how to manage that position.
+For each of the open positions in the mongodb collection `positions`, there is a sub-document called `manager` that contains information on how to manage that position.
 See trademanagers.md for more info about this.

 ## Trade Logger
 Records data about executed trades and the conditions that led to their executions.
 Can also log things like total profit so far, etc.